 Skills and experience

 The importance of the Board having an appropriate mix of skills, qualities and experience in order to deliver the strategic objectives of the Company for the benefit of its shareholders and stakeholders is understood.
 All Directors have extensive and varied experience and the Board as a whole contains a diverse mix of personal qualities.
-The biographical details of the current Directors, including their skills and experience, are set out on pages 52 and 53.
-The biographical details of Katie Shortland are included in the Nomination Committee Report on page 65.
-The biographical details of the senior management team are set out on page 54.
+The biographical details of the current Directors, including their skills and experience, are set out on pages 50 and 51 of our Annual Report and Accounts 2024.
+The biographical details of the new Non-Executive Directors are included in the Nomination Committee Report on page 63.
+The biographical details of the senior management team are set out on page 52.

-To ensure that the Directors have the necessary up-to-date experience, skills and capabilities, each Director undergoes an annual performance appraisal and the Board’s effectiveness as a whole is evaluated on an annual basis (further details can be found on page 60).
+To ensure that the Directors have the necessary up-to-date experience, skills and capabilities, each Director undergoes an annual performance appraisal and the Board’s effectiveness as a whole is evaluated on an annual basis (further details can be found on page 58 of our Annual Report and Accounts 2024).
 A training log is maintained in respect of all Directors and senior management and is updated on a quarterly basis.
 In addition, the Group’s Nominated Advisor and Broker provides an annual briefing to the Board on areas including regulatory updates, the AIM Rules and Market Abuse Regulation requirements.
 An annual health and safety briefing is also provided to the Board by the Group’s external health and safety advisors, providing the Directors with information on current health and safety trends.
-Information on upcoming legal, regulatory and accounting changes is also prepared internally and provided to the Board as and when appropriate.
+Information on upcoming legal, regulatory and accounting changes are also prepared internally and provided to the Board as and when appropriate.

 All Directors and senior management are able to access the advice and services of the Company Secretary.
 Furthermore, all Directors have access to the Group’s advisors and are able, if necessary, to take independent professional advice in the furtherance of their duties at the Group’s expense.